 A restorative conversation to be held at break time (which will be age appropriate in terms of both language and time taken).
-This may also include a restorative action e.g., finishing the work they didn't complete, additional reflection time, repairing something which has been broken.
-The child will be sent out to play after the conclusion of the restorative action.
+The child will be sent out to play after the conclusion of the conversation if a restorative action is not deemed necessary.
+However a restorative action may be required, such as repeating a piece of work during breaks if they have not made the necessary effort or paying back missed learning time for displaying refusal behaviours.